 For the second consecutive game, a stout Western Conference opponent found a way to exploit the hidden underbelly of the Sixers defense.
 The Spurs didn't expose the Sixer bigs on the glass, instead they put their cement feet on display for all to see by running pick-and-roll after pick-and-roll.
-Jrue didn't even resemble the PG who's been shutting down opponents with regularity as he tried to go under, over and around a series of picks from big men on nearly every possession and failed more often than not while his bigs proved to be more of hindrance than a help. (
+Jrue didn't even resemble the PG who's been shutting down opponents with regularity as he tried to go under, over and around a series of picks from big men on nearly every possession and failed more often than not while his bigs proved to be more of hindrance than a help. (game capsule).

 Here's your rotation chart.
 One solid run in the second, very little of note the rest of the game:

 Well, let's start by saying Jrue doesn't get off the hook because the bigs were so bad.
 He was part of the problem as well.
 He had a really tough assignment, and he didn't answer the call.
 He needs to be better prepared to deal with multiple picks, and he needs to realize that just because he plays the first one well (if he does, in fact, play the first one well) that doesn't mean the play is over.